MartinNikolovMarinov/unix-env/docs/dualboot_windows_arch_in_vm.md

 # Description

 This step-by-step guide shows how to install Windows 11 and Arch Linux Minimal in a Dual Boot configuration, with encryption using both BitLocker and LuksFormat for linux.
 This configuration encrypts the swap partition as well.
-This guide should work for installation on the actual hardware.

 # Table of Contents